 The UEV-4 units were used not only in the technological processes of drilling and oil and gas production, but also in the processes of gas transportation (cooling of the gas motor compressors of the Bukhara-Ural gas pipeline with softened water), for soaking cotton seeds before sowing (photo above), which allowed to increase yields by 15-20% due to the acceleration of germination, the destruction of diseases of cotton (wilt), stimulating the growth and development of plants.
 UEV – 4 installations were also used in the processes of underground coal gasification (g.
 Angren) for water purification from phenols and other toxic gasification products, in the system of scrubber cleaning of flue gases of steelmaking furnaces (Gorlovka), in the technology of protecting pipelines from corrosion when pumping chemically aggressive groundwater (Nizhnevartovskneftegaz), in the technology of uranium leaching by preparing a working solution of sulfuric acid with a concentration reduced by three times on anolyte formation water, which provided an increase in uranium extraction by 5-7% (Leninabad Mining and Chemical Plant).
 Uzbekistan, 1979.

 Laboratory flow-through electrochemical reactors ELHA-035 (photo above) and FORK-03 (photo below left), equipped with electrodes made of graphite MPG-6 and separation diaphragms made of ultrafiltration fluoroplastic film with separators made of polyvinyl chloride mesh.
 The interelectrode distance is 3 mm, the capacity for anolyte and catholyte of fresh (up to 1 g / l) water is 15 liters per hour at a current of 3.5 amperes and a voltage of 30 volts.
 The WELKHA–03 reactor could operate not only on mineralized water, but also on distilled water, gasoline or oil.
 At the same time, the operating voltage on the electrodes ranged from 5 to 25 kilovolts at a current of 5 to 20 mA.
+Such laboratory reactors were used to perform research work in various organizations.
+Tashkent, SredAzNIIGaz, 1979.

 Laboratory electrochemical flow reactors with a coaxial diaphragm made of porous polyvinyl chloride and glass graphite electrodes (photo on the left).
 A flow-through electrochemical reactor with a coaxial diaphragm made of porous polypropylene for the production of electrochemically activated anolyte and catholyte of fresh water, dilute aqueous solutions of electrolytes.
 The anode of the reactor is a pyrographite rod with a diameter of 80 mm and a length of 300 mm, the cathode is stainless steel.
 The current is up to 60 A, the voltage is up to 170 V (photo at the top right).
+Laboratory reactor for electrochemical treatment of distilled water in the duct (photo at the bottom right).
+Tashkent, SredAzNIIGaz, 1978.

 Laboratory submersible electrochemical reactors for unipolar electrochemical treatment of liquids in tanks.
 The auxiliary electrode of these reactors, protected by a diaphragm, had its own electrolyte circulation circuit.
 Tashkent, 1978